 The subsidies are provided as part of the Wisconsin Shares Program.
 Government assistance is provided in an effort to help families or their guardians pay for their child care costs and offer families free daycare.
 The state provides financial assistance to low-income parents who are working or those that are unemployed and that are preparing to enter (or renter) the workforce.
+Single moms are dads in Wisconsin can also get free or low cost day care.

 There are a number of restrictions and limits to the program and it is limited in scope and funding, but it can be a resource to turn to.
 Assistance is only offered if your child is under the age of 13, or possibly up to 19 if they are disabled/special needs.
 In addition, the guardian (who can be a parent, relative, a foster parent, or another person acting in place of a parent) must be actively participating in one of several activities.
 They need to be participating in a W-2 employment program, attending high school (if they are a teen parent), holding an unsubsidized work job, enrolled in the Wisconsin Food Stamp Employment and Training work search or they need to be actively involved in employment skills training.
 There can be some other acceptable roles as well and that listing can change over time to.

 Income limits are in place too.
 Wisconsin will factor in your family size, so if you have more children your income can be slightly higher and you may still qualify for the child care subsidy from the government.
 Foster parents or relatives who are applying need to receive a Kinship Care Benefit for the child.
 They will also need to have a court order for their placement.

-If after applying the parent is found to be approved for the free Wisconsin child care financial assistance program, they will need to be enrolled in a regulated care setting environment.
+If after applying, if the parent is found to be approved for the free Wisconsin child care financial assistance program, they will need to be enrolled in a regulated care setting environment.
 So this is a certified family child care home, an approved center, a program run by a public school, or maybe a licensed day care home.
 So if you want help paying these expenses be sure that the person or company providing the care is approved and certified.

 There will be both minimum and maximum thresholds in place, provided you select an approved day care provider.
 If you select a center that is more expensive then the recipient will be responsible for paying the difference between the subsidy amount as well as the the provider price.